JAD ABUMRAD: All right.

 [NEWS CLIP: IQ in the school systems of every state of the union.
 One form of intelligence test or another are given each year to at least 10 million children of all ages.
 The impact on their lives can be enormous.]

-PAT: What gets us to the trial is right around the time Larry P. bumped into the test, people had finally started to push back against it.
+PAT: What gets us to the trial is, right around the time Larry P. bumped into the test, people had finally started to push back against it.
 The Civil Rights Movement was in full swing, and this group of young Black psychologists had stepped up and said, "Hey, this test is a problem.
-Not only because of their history, but also because of the way it’s made now."
+Not only because of its history, but also because of the way it’s made now."

-Harold: The tests did not consider the experiences and the backgrounds of minorities or Black children, or children who did not have a white middle-class background.
+HAROLD DENT: The tests did not consider the experiences and the backgrounds of minorities or Black children, or children who did not have a white middle-class background.

-BRANDON: They were culturally specific to European Americans.
+BRANDON GAMBEL: They were culturally specific to European Americans.

 PAT: That’s psychologist Brandon Gamble again.
 Before him, Harold Dent who was one of those young, Black psychologists who started pushing back in the 1960s.
-And Dent says the problem was, like remember how I told you the IQ test is normed?
+And Dent says the problem was, like, remember how I told you the IQ test is normed?
 Where they give the test to a whole bunch of kids and clump their scores together to sort of figure out the average score for each age?

-PAT: Well -- The test-makers only used white kids.
+PAT: Well, the test-makers only used white kids.

-Harold: If you set up one standard, everybody doesn’t meet that standard.
+HAROLD DENT: If you set up one standard, everybody doesn’t meet that standard.

 PAT: And so these Black psychologists were like, "What about non-white kids?"

-BRANDON: If that child is not from that cultural frame and that cultural experience, they may give different answers.
+BRANDON GAMBEL: If that child is not from that cultural frame and that cultural experience, they may give different answers.

 PAT: Which is what this lawsuit ended up being about.